knamdar/IMI_BigData_AI_Hub_Competition_2022_2023/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-Use this space to list resources you find helpful and would like to give credit to.
-I've included a few of my favorites to kick things off!
+The resources we found helpful and would like to give credit to.

 * [Faiss, a library for efficient similarity search and clustering of dense vectors](https://github.com/facebookresearch/faiss)
 * [NVIDIA DLI Course: Introduction to Graph Neural Networks](https://courses.nvidia.com/courses/course-v1:DLI+S-FX-05+V1/)